-Tokyo Samurai Show – Nonverbal Sword Performance
+Best Tokyo Samurai Show – Authentic Sword Performance

 Nonverbal Samurai Sword Performance Based on Japanese History